ethicalpanther26/Text-Translator/README.md

 # Text-Translator
 Text Translator in Python
-Download the python 3.8.9 from www.python.org/download3.8.9/
-and install the python and then run the file.
+Download the python latest version from www.python.org/downloads/ and install the python and then run the file.

 ("_")